nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Non-Functional Requirements

-1. Should work on any _mainstream OS_ as long as it has Java `17` or above installed.
+1. The system should work on any _mainstream OS_ as long as it has Java `17` or above installed.
-2. Should be able to hold up to 1000 patients without a noticeable sluggishness in performance for typical usage.
+2. The system should be able to hold up to 1000 patients without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
 4. Should be able to perform all of its functions without depending on external APIs.
 5. Should start up in less than 5 seconds on an average device running any _mainstream OS_ with Java `17` or above installed.
-6. Should have automated backups of patient data every 6 hours.
-Daily full backups should be stored offsite.
-7. In the event of data loss, the system must be able to recover from the latest backup with minimal data loss (less than 30 minutes of data).
 8. A first-time user should be able to navigate and perform basic tasks (e.g. adding a patient, searching for records) within 10 minutes of using the platform without prior training.
 9. The system should maintain comprehensive logs of all user actions, especially concerning patient record access, modifications, and deletions.
 These logs should be easily accessible for auditing purposes and stored for at least 5 years.